qian-ann/CBA-DTI/README.md

-# Enhanced Drug-Target Interaction Prediction by Using Cross and Bilinear Attention Networks|
+# Enhanced Drug-Target Interaction Prediction by Using Focal and Bilinear Attention Networks

 <div align="left">